Joseph A. Mendenhall

 Joseph Abraham Mendenhall (January 15, 1920 – January 5, 2013) was a United States State Department official, known for his advisory work during the Kennedy administration on policy towards Vietnam and Laos.
 He was best known for his participation in the Krulak Mendenhall mission to South Vietnam in 1963 with General Victor Krulak.
 Their vastly divergent conclusions led U.S. President John F. Kennedy to ask if they had visited the same country.
 Mendenhall continued his work in the Indochina region after Lyndon B. Johnson assumed the presidency in wake of Kennedy's assassination.

 Early life and education

 Born in Calvert, Maryland, Mendenhall graduated from the University of Delaware in 1940.
 Mendenhall also studied at Harvard Law School.
-He then served in the United States Army during World War II and was commissioned captain.
+He then served in the United States Army during World War II and was commissioned as a captain.
 Mendenhall served in the United States Foreign Service and was stationed in Turkey, Iceland, Switzerland, South Vietnam, and worked at the U.S. State Department in Washington, D.C.
 Mendenhall also studied at the National War College in 1962 and 1963.